rasteroid/gigaspaces-wiki-jekyll/xap97/your-first-jpa-application.markdown

 {% togglecloak id=3 %}  **In this step you will learn...**{% endtogglecloak %}
 {% gcloak 3 %}

-- Buidling and deploying the application
+- Building and deploying the application
 - Scaling the web tier
 - Configuring highly available HTTP session backed by the space